Air Conditioner Repair Checklist

 - Confirm your hands and feet are free of moisture before you check the panel or breakers.

 - Locate the breaker identified “AC” and confirm it’s in the “on” spot.
-If it’s triggered, the breaker will be in the middle or “off” location.
+If it’s triggered, the breaker will be in the "off" position.

 - Quickly shift the lever back to the “on” location.
 If it instantly triggers again, don’t touch it and get in touch with us at 204-272-8128.
 A fuse that keeps tripping may mean your house has an electrical issue.